Australian and New Zealand Association for the Advancement of Science: History

 The Australasian Association for the Advancement of Science was modelled on the British Association for the Advancement of Science.
 For many years, its annual meetings were a popular and influential way of promoting science in Australia and New Zealand.

 Founders of the association in 1887-1888 include Archibald Liversidge and Horatio George Anthony Wright.

 It held lectures for the medals and for other named lectures, both nationally and at state level.

 It changed its name to Australian and New Zealand Association for the Advancement of Science (ANZAAS) in 1930.

 In the 1990s, membership and attendance at the annual meetings decreased as specialised scientific societies increased in popularity.
 Proposals to close the association were discussed, but it continued after closing its office in Adelaide.

 Today

 The Australian and New Zealand Association for the Advancement of Science now operates on a smaller scale.
 The annual meetings are no longer held.

-Each year it organises Youth ANZAAS, an annual residential scientific forum attended by senior secondary students from Australian schools and high schools.
+Each year it organises Youth ANZAAS, an annual residential scientific forum attended by senior secondary students from Australian and New Zealand high schools.